rapidsai/cugraph/docs/cugraph/source/nx_cugraph/benchmarks.md

 ## Reproducing Benchmarks

-Below are the steps to reproduce the results on your workstation.
-These are documented in this [README](https://github.com/rapidsai/cugraph/blob/HEAD/benchmarks/nx-cugraph/pytest-based).
+Below are the steps to reproduce the results on your own.

 1. Clone the latest <https://github.com/rapidsai/cugraph>